 The concept of inter-institutional agreements has received relatively little attention from international law.
 Practice, moreover, appears quite diverse in terms of whether these agreements are viewed as binding or non-binding.
-Some States, like Mexico, classify inter-institutional agreements as "governed by public international law," making them
+Some States, like Mexico, classify inter-institutional agreements as "governed by public international law," making them binding treaties as that term is defined in these Guidelines.
+67 Ecuador, in contrast, indicates that its "lower-level state institutions usually sign with their

 61 Each nation's legal system dictates which contracts fall within its jurisdiction, whether because the parties choose that legal system or because of that system's contacts with the parties.
 Where contracts involve actors from different States, multiple States may assume jurisdiction over that agreement.
 In such cases, conflict of law rules dictate which legal system takes priority in cases of conflict.

-62 [1966] YBILC, vol. II, 189, 6.
+62 [1966] YBILC, vol. II, 189, ¶6.

 63 In Paraguay, for example, Law No. 5393/201 governs the law applicable to international contracts.
 See Note from the Permanent Mission of Paraguay to the Department of Law of the Secretariat for Legal Affairs, OAS General Secretariat, No. 635-18/MPP/OEA (12 June 2018) ("Paraguay Response").
 The Inter-American Juridical Committee has recently concluded a Guide on the Law Applicable to International Commercial Contracts that extensively addresses international contracting.
 Although it focuses on commercial contracts (rather than those involving States and State institutions with which these Guidelines deal), it contains extensive guidance of general utility for all international contracts.
-See INTERNATIONAL COMMERCIAL CONTRACTS GUIDE, supra note 59.
+See International Commercial Contracts Guide, supra note 59.